Cabled Weather Station VS Wireless Weather Station

 Cabled Weather Stations – Other Considerations

 The range of the wired connection is limited by the length of cable purchased.
 In practicality, a suspended wire is subject to wind damage as well as UV exposure.
 If the sensor suite is mounted on a mast some distance away from the house, consider burying the cable (using underground conduit).
-The cable should firmly be anchored to the mast and the outside walls of the house using nylon cable ties and clamps.
+The cable should be firmly anchored to the pole and the outside walls of the house using nylon cable ties and clamps.

-Cabled Weather Stations
+Pros and Cons of Cabled Weather Stations

 ✅ Generally, less expensive initial purchase